Fortran-FOSS-Programmers/ford/docs/user_guide/project_file_options.rst

 ^^^^^^^^

 A directory containing markdown files to be processed into individuals pages within the documentation.
-See [[Writing Pages]] for details.
+See `sec-writing-pages` for details.
-Evaluated relative to the location of the project file.

 .. _option-src_dir: